 Title III – Limited English Proficient (English Learners)

-As a SSC, we are tasked with overseeing the expenditures of funds in both Title I and Title III programs.
+As an SSC, we are tasked with overseeing the expenditures of funds in both Title I and Title III programs.
 These expenditures must be within the federal guidelines for these programs and adhere to the Local Control and Accountability Plan (LCAP) and Federal Addendum that is developed/revised each year.
-Citrus/Empire/Harbor/Pacific/River/Vista Springs are Local Education Agencies (LEA), not “schools”, for purpose of Title I.
+Citrus Springs Charter School, Empire Springs Charter School, Harbor Springs Charter School, Pacific Springs Charter School, River Springs Charter School, and Vista Springs Charter School are Local Education Agencies (LEA), not “schools”, for purpose of Title I.

 Title I is defined as: